Gassandrid/ewan.my/meta/runs/2026-06-03-quartz-v5-migration.md

   - `marimo-test`: `data-marimo-version="0.23.8"`, `data-marimo-islands="5"`
   - `marimo-widgets`: `data-marimo-version="0.23.8"`, `data-marimo-islands="7"`
 - Hidden local agent/tool state was not emitted; only `public/tags/generated/claude.html` matched `claude`, from real note tags.
+- 2026-07-28 content refresh: copied the public Vault trees into the isolated v5 worktree with delete semantics, while excluding nested agent/cache metadata and preserving the v5-only Marimo smoke fixtures.
+The v5-specific `imageFit: contain` setting in `A Limited Curation.base` was retained.

 ## 2026-07-17 Completion